-Housing associations (also called Approved Housing Bodies (AHBs) or voluntary housing associations) are independent, not-for-profit charities.
-They provide affordable rented housing for people who cannot afford to pay private sector rents or buy their own homes; or for particular groups, such as older people or homeless people.
+Housing associations are independent, not-for-profit charities.
+In general, they provide affordable rented housing for people who cannot afford to pay private sector rents or buy their own homes, or for particular groups, such as older people or homeless people.

 Housing co-operatives are organisations of tenants or owners where the members share responsibility for the management and upkeep of their homes.
 Tenant housing co-operatives are very similar to housing associations.